 Autonomous Underwater Vehicles (AUVs)

-- Maximise the delivery of AUV-centric research outcomes to ensure that critical observational data gaps beneath Antarctic Ice Shelves and Antarctic sea ice are overcome.
-No ‘Hangar Queens’ lying idle when such critically important work needs to be done to improve our understanding of the impacts of climate change on the cryosphere.
+Maximise the delivery of AUV-centric research outcomes to ensure that critical observational data gaps beneath Antarctic Ice Shelves and Antarctic sea ice are overcome to expediate an improved understanding of the impacts of climate change on the cryosphere.